InfectedIsm/some-quizz/Quizzes/3 - Secureum - Solidity 201.md

 B) Safety checks just like Solidity
 C) Access to all variables in the contract and function where present
 D) References to variables as their addresses not values

+> When there’s need to optimize a portion of code, inline assembly must be used.
+Its language is called Yul, and must be written inside this block : `assembly { ... }` .
+This is a low level language close to the EVM opcodes, hence it should be use with caution as no safety guard are present.
+It is possible to access to any variable in the contract as described [in the doc](https://docs.soliditylang.org/en/v0.8.17/assembly.html)
+Depending on the type of the variable, the evaluated value can either be the variable value or its address
+>

 ---